xdamah/swagger-xdamah-examples/2-first-codegen-example/README.md

 * application/x-www-form-urlencoded
 * multipart/form-data

-While on the subject:
-Regular validatons will work  for application/x-www-form-urlencoded.
-Havent yet go around to implement the custom validations like credit card for for application/x-www-form-urlencoded.

 <img src="imgs/screen13.png" alt="Response" width="400"/>

 Some custom or extension validation rules are indicated by  the green rectangles.
 Those rules are currently enforced only for  application/json, application/xml.
 These custom validations can be enforced.
 Havent yet got around to implemting them for application/x-www-form-urlencoded.

-The validation rules  are however applied for the regular validations eg- the blue rectangle of age and all the others.

-In case of  multipart/form-data currently the validations are nor being applied.

 A word on validations:
 Initially was coding the validations also.
 But for now decided to reuse for validations https://bitbucket.org/atlassian/swagger-request-validator.